purescript/trypurescript/README.md

 spago build

 # Ensure the compiled JavaScript is available to the client
+#   The `ln` command works differently between MacOS and Linux.
+#   Use the command below that corresponds to your operating system:

+#   MacOS users
+ln --symbolic output ../client/public/js/output

+#   Linux users (requires the `--relative` flag)
 ln --symbolic --relative output ../client/public/js/output

 # Then, start the server.